![]() |

 This is the food that I miss a lot after I moved to Singapore.
-The Hokkien noodle in Singapore is totally different from what I had in Malaysia.
+The Hokkien noodles in Singapore are totally different from what I had in Malaysia.
 The dark soy sauce in the thick gravy is the signature of this dish.
-The darker the colour, the yummier it taste! :P
+The darker the colour, the yummier it tastes! :P

 I had been cooking this for many years.
-However, I normally reduced the dark soy sauce used in my home cooked Hokkien noodle.
+However, I normally reduce the dark soy sauce used in my home-cooked Hokkien noodles.
 Do you know why?
 Make a guess ;)

 Ingredients: